Automated Voting Machines

 When an elector enters the voting place (for both Advance voting and General Voting), he or she will be offered a short demonstration of how to vote on the automated ballots and how to insert the ballot in the automated vote counting unit.
 Then the election officials will ensure that the elector is qualified to vote and have the elector sign the list of registered voters.
 A ballot will be issued as well as a privacy sleeve for the ballot and the voter will be instructed to fill in the ovals for:

-One (1) name for Mayor
+One (1) for Councillors

 Do NOT vote for more candidates than are to be elected.
 Fill in the oval beside the name completely and do NOT use an ‘X’ or any other symbol.